SSkipr/AeronauticaHelper/README.md

 ### 1. **Python Environment**

 - **Python Version:**
-  Make sure you have Python 3.7 or higher installed.
+  Make sure you have installed Python 3.7 or higher.
 You can download it from [python.org](https://www.python.org/downloads/).

 ### 2. **Installing Dependencies**